The Vastwood Seer Found Homes in Pioneer Decks

 Nissa, Vastwood Seer does not transform into a planeswalker until you control at least seven lands in play.
 But Nissa, Sage Animist is worth the wait.
 Her first ability allows you to draw a card, and if it’s a land card, put it directly into play.
 That’s already pretty good.
 She can also create a 4/4 legendary token.
 But her ultimate is extremely good, which can untap 6 target lands, and turn them into 6/6 Elemental creatures permanently.
 While all of these abilities were good in Standard, there are far more opportunities for her to transform in EDH.

 As a card that once peaked at $32, there’s plenty of room for Nissa, Vastwood Seer to grow.
-While it’s doubtful that she’ll hit $30 again without being in a surprise Top 8 appearance in Modern or some other Eternal format, her foil price could easily reach that again.
+While it’s doubtful that she’ll hit $30 again without being in a Top 8 appearance in Pioneer.
+But, her foil price could easily reach that again.
 That would mean her non-foil version would probably follow suit in price to about $10-12.
 It’s hard not to see yourself doubling your money on Nissa, Vastwood Seer in a few years.

-While I wouldn’t necessarily recommend Nissa, Vastwood Seer as a target for price speculation, it is fairly easy to predict that her price will rise considerably as time goes on.
-It is fairly easy to say that Nissa, Vastwood Seer is a solid buy, especially if you’re planning on playing a Green Commander deck that would typically play a copy of her.
+If you're looking to play Nissa, Vastwood Seer, now is as good a time as any to pick up copies.
+It is fairly easy to predict that her price will rise considerably as time goes on.
+It is fairly easy to say that Nissa, Vastwood Seer is a solid buy.
+As the Pioneer format grows, it's likely Nissa, Vastwood Seer will find other homes, as well.